lemonrock/bindgen-wrapper/README.md

 These values may not be absolute.
 Do not `cd` inside `configuration.sh`.
 The [mbedtls-sys] `configuration.sh` uses `homeFolder` to find a local copy of the mbedtls source code included as a git submodule.

+The file `constant.types` allows for remapping of constants defined using `#define` in C to sensible values in Rust.
+The file `suppress-debug-warnings` lists structs to suppress debug warnings for.

 ## Extras

 * On Mac OS X, a shell function compatible version of `tac` is available inside your `configuration.sh`.
 Do `bindgen_wrapper_addTacFallbackIfNotPresent` outside of any function.
 See [mbedtls-sys] for an example.